Nightmare (Marvel Comics): Fictional character biography

 Later, Nightmare was able to access human minds through the concept of the 'American dream'.
 Many people who were deeply patriotic or had achieved a degree of success through hard work were going on violent rampages.
 Nightmare was soon stopped by the combined forces of Captain America, Sharon Carter, and S.H.I.E.L.D.

-In the Tempest Fugit storyline of The Incredible Hulk it is revealed that Nightmare has been plaguing the Hulk for years with hallucinations, misdirections, and manipulations of reality, by empowering himself.
+In the Tempest Fugit storyline of The Incredible Hulk, it is revealed that Nightmare has been plaguing the Hulk for years with hallucinations, misdirections, and manipulations of reality, by empowering himself.
 His second, more benevolent, daughter Daydream is also introduced in this story arc.
-Nightmare here claimed that this daughter was conceived by forcibly entering the mind of the Hulk's late wife, Betty Ross Banner, raping her in her sleep, and is temporarily killed by the Hulk in retaliation.
+Nightmare here claimed that this daughter was conceived by forcibly entering the mind of the Hulk's late wife, Betty Ross, raping her in her sleep, and is temporarily killed by the Hulk in retaliation.

 When Hercules and the God Squad needs to make their way to the Skrull gods' realm during the Secret Invasion storyline, they require a map of the Dreamtime, and barter with Nightmare for it.
 Nightmare agrees, in exchange for access to the fears of the five gods; however, he actually intends to use these divine fears to conquer the world.
 Hercules and the others escape his realm, having stolen the map via trickery as Mikaboshi had created a shadow duplicate of himself to fool Nightmare.
 Nightmare summons up an army of monsters to attack them, but they escape.

 Nightmare later attempts to revenge himself on Hercules by manipulating the supervillain Arcade into trapping Hercules and Deadpool in a labyrinth they constructed.
 The ploy fails, and Nightmare withdraws.

 He later plots to conquer the entirety of fiction, adding it to his realm of nightmares, but was defeated by the Fantastic Four.

-During Osborn's Dark Reign, it was revealed that Nightmare is Trauma's father, which explains Trauma's fear powers.
-He later manifests on Earth and proves to be a problem for the Avengers Resistance and the Initiative.
+In "Dark Reign", it was revealed that Trauma is Nightmare's son and inherited his powers.
+He later manifests on Earth and battles the Avengers Resistance and the Initiative.